 Sloppy Records Lead to Employee Theft

 Employers who keep good records, take accurate inventories and monitor employee behavior suffer fewer thefts and losses of inventory.
-Basic accounting controls help to identify losses caused by outright theft, mismanagement and company waste.
-The accounting procedures should be attached to individual employees so a manager has some idea who to hold responsible.
+Basic accounting helps to identify losses from outright theft, mismanagement and company waste.
+Your accounting procedures should identify the employees who handle deliveries and putting stock away so that you have some idea of whom to hold responsible when the figures don’t balance.

-- Small restaurants often experience minor and major thefts because owners trust the wrong people.
+- Small restaurants often experience minor and major thefts because owners trust the wrong people, often employees hired without background checks.

-- Using strong accounting and payroll software puts people on notice that cash, inventory and guest checks get monitored, serving as a deterrent to theft and fraud.
+- Using strong accounting and payroll software puts people on notice that cash, inventory and guest checks get monitored, and these controls deter theft and fraud.

 - Owners need to establish cash-handling procedures to prevent thefts in the front of the house.
 Sales reports, taking regular register readings and changing cash drawers periodically help to identify the employees that are responsible for cash shortages.

-- Inventory controls help to track ingredients from the time they enter restaurants until kitchens send out the food to customers.
+- Inventory controls help to track your inventory of ingredients from the time foods and supplies enter the restaurant until the kitchens and staff deliver the items to customers.

 - Information security is also an important factor.
-Poor records or lax computer security could lead to identify theft and liability for restaurant owners.
+Poor records or lax computer security could lead to identity theft and liability for restaurant owners.

 Key Paperwork Organizational Tips